csmiguel/2021_ConGenTropics/tutorials/phylogenetics.md

 + online tree viewer http://etetoolkit.org/treeview/

 ## Exercises
-The R scripts for the exercises can be found under [`scripts`](scripts)
+The R scripts for the exercises can be found under [`/scripts`](/scripts)

 ### dataset for exercises
 PopSet [156751975](https://www.ncbi.nlm.nih.gov/popset/156751975) of [*cytochrome b*] from several species of carnivores [publication](https://doi.org/10.1007/s10592-007-9364-5).
-Available at [references/carnivores.fasta](references/carnivores.fasta).
+Available at [/references/carnivores.fasta](/references/carnivores.fasta).

 As outgroups I will use several species of pangolins from PopSet [2096847361](https://www.ncbi.nlm.nih.gov/popset/2096847361).
-Available at [references/manidae.fasta](references/manidae.fasta)
+Available at [/references/manidae.fasta](/references/manidae.fasta)

 Download fasta from the popsets to the `references` folder, and rename them as `references/carnivora.fasta` and `references/manidae.fasta`.